LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

 }
 ```

-{% hint style="success" %}
+{% hint style="info" %}
-If you upload documents without assigning them to a dataset, or if you want to assign them to a different dataset in the future, you can do so easily using the API.
+You can also assign your documents to a new dataset later through the API.
 {% endhint %}

 ## Upload multiple documents to a dataset